Scandinavian Tour: The Vikings of Denmark, Norway & Sweden

 Day 9: Norsk Folkemuseum, Viking Ship Museum, Norwegian Museum of Cultural History

 Day 10: Fly Stockholm.
 Nordic Museum, Ethnographic Museum.
-Overnight Stockholm for four nights
+Overnight Stockholm for three nights

 Day 11: Drottningholm Palace, Storkyrkan Cathedral, Viking Museum